Single-Photon Counting Receivers for Optical Wireless Communications in Future 6G Networks: Concluding Remarks and Future Research Directions

 \begin{IEEEbiographynophoto}{Cheng Chen} received the Ph.D. degree in electrical engineering from the University of Edinburgh, Edinburgh, U.K., in 2017.
 He is currently employed as a Research Associate with the Li-Fi Research and Development Centre, The University of Strathclyde. \end{IEEEbiographynophoto}

 \begin{IEEEbiographynophoto}{Harald Haas} is the Director of the LiFi Research and Development Centre at the University of Strathclyde.
-He is co-founder and Chief Scientific Officer of pureLiFi Ltd. He leads the 6G, and beyond, Network of Networks research platform in the UK.
-He is a Humboldt Research Award recipient, a Fellow of the Royal Academy of Engineering (RAEng), the Royal Society of Edinburgh (RSE), the IEEE and the IET. \end{IEEEbiographynophoto}
+He is co-founder and Chief Scientific Officer of pureLiFi Ltd. He is a Humboldt Research Award recipient, a Fellow of the Royal Academy of Engineering, the Royal Society of Edinburgh, the IEEE and the IET. \end{IEEEbiographynophoto}

 \begin{IEEEbiographynophoto}{Mohammad-Ali Khalighi} is an Associate Professor with École Centrale Méditérranée, and head of ``Optical Communications for IoT'' group at the Fresnel Institute.
-He was the coordinator of the H2020 ITN MSCA VisIoN project, and is serving as chair for the COST Action CA19111 NEWFOCUS, and as Editor-at-Large for the IEEE Transactions on Communications. \end{IEEEbiographynophoto}
+He serves as the chair of the COST Action CA19111 NEWFOCUS, and as Editor-at-Large for the IEEE Transactions on Communications. \end{IEEEbiographynophoto}

 \begin{IEEEbiographynophoto}{Robert K. Henderson} is a Professor of Electronic Imaging in the School of Engineering at the University of Edinburgh.
 In 2014, he was awarded a prestigious ERC advanced fellowship.
 He is an advisor to Sense Photonics and a Fellow of the IEEE and the Royal Society of Edinburgh. \end{IEEEbiographynophoto}